thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 ### Step 4: Create a `Code Engine` project called `cloud-native-starter`

-Enter following values and select create
+Enter following values and select create and wait until your project is created.

 * Location      : `Dallas`
 * Name          : `cloud-native-starter-[YOUR-EXTENTION]` (The name must be unique in the in Cloud Location `Dallas`)